 Besides just being a beautiful setting, there are pools, outdoor activities, and a play barn, but more on that later… Something we really enjoyed at the Sleeping Lady was doing the Art Walk.
 There is so much art placed around the property that you can actually get a map from the front desk and go from site to site.
 Some of the pieces are small and easy to miss, while others are grand sculptures, all reflective of the surrounding environment.

-Dining at the Sleeping Lady Resort
+Accommodations at the Sleeping Lady

 I love a room that feels cozy even when there’s not a fire burning in it.
 Between the warm wood finishes and the heated towel racks, cozy was everywhere.
 Our room would’ve been perfect to bring a little person along.
 It wasn’t big enough for us and both kids (as we know we need more play space IN the room), but it had a wonderful sleeping nook with the cushiest twin bed, perfect for a four year old (and now I’m sad again that we didn’t bring the kids).